Holistische Arts

 Can I get pregnant with CIN 2?

 CIN 2 itself does not prevent pregnancy.
-However, it is wise to treat the abnormalities before you get pregnant.
-During pregnancy, the immune system is less effective, making HPV harder to clear.
-Discuss your wish to conceive with both your gynecologist and us so we can determine the best approach together.
+However, it is wise to treat the abnormalities before you become pregnant.
+During pregnancy, the immune system is less effective, making it harder for the body to clear HPV.
+Discuss your desire to conceive with both your gynecologist and us, so we can determine the best approach together.

 What is the difference between CIN 2 and CIN 3?

-In CIN 2, the abnormalities are present in the bottom two-thirds of the epithelium.
-In CIN 3, the entire epithelium is affected.
+In CIN 2, abnormalities are present in the lower two-thirds of the epithelium.
+In CIN 3, the entire thickness of the epithelium is affected.
 CIN 3 is considered a direct precursor to cervical cancer and always requires gynecological treatment.
-With CIN 2, there are more options.
+With CIN 2, there are more options available.

 Do I need to have a LEEP procedure immediately for CIN 2?

 Not necessarily.
-For young women wishing to conceive, watchful waiting or an alternative treatment may be considered.
+In young women wishing to conceive, a watchful waiting policy or an alternative treatment may be considered.
 Discuss this with your gynecologist.
 At HPV Health, we help you weigh all options and make an informed choice.

 Ready for the next step?